UCBerkeleySETI/blml/README.md

   that had been converted into spectra by averaging across a 5-minute window
 * `gbtfil_demud`: Ran DEMUD novelty detection on GBT filterbank data (2D)
 * `gbt_cluster`: Re-sampled GBT data and ran clustering results on extracted features (Umaa and Jasper)
+* `hitrecords_cluster`: Looking for clustering in SETI@home and SERENDIP hit records.